ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Spatial SQL Reference.md

 #### WKB (Well-Known Binary)

 WKB (Well-known Binary) is a format in which a spatial object is represented in binary form.
+When representing a spatial object in WKB format, the SIRD of the object is regarded as 0.

 This is the binary form put forth in the OGC Standards.
 It is used to ensure data compatibility between heterogeneous spatial DBMSs.